All Episodes

 See, this economic crisis was not caused by you or me or anybody else in the private sector.

-The public sector created this problem, and it's so damn frustrating to have people think that the very people create a problem are the only ones who can solve it.
+And it's so damn frustrating to have people think that the very people who created a problem are the only ones who can solve it.

-The problem we face is that the people that cause the problem don't want to get out of the way.
+The problem we face is that the people that caused the problem don't want to get out of the way.

 It's the source of their power.